 The majority of a personal trainer’s time outside of training clients is spent planning out each session.
 Every session needs to be fun, engaging and goal-orientated.Personal development and… Read more →

 I am passionate about influencing people to live healthier lives and I want to share my experiences and those of others whom I have influenced, to do my bit to build happier and healthier communities.
 As such, like many others in the ‘fitness industry’, I am vocal about… Read more →

 The only supplements that I would recommend to the majority of my clients are a low dose multivitamin, Omega 3 and Vitamin D3.
 Taking a low dose multivitamin will make sure they get all the essential vitamins and minerals that may be missing from their diet.

 Are the scales lying to you?

 We’ve all heard the phrase ‘the scales don’t tell you the truth, they lie’.
 It’s actually not true.
 The scales don’t lie, that number you that can see between your feet is accurate.
-It’s true of the BMI index also, that doesn’t lie either, the number you are… Read more →
+It’s true of the BMI index also, that doesn’t lie either, the number you are given is accurate,… Read more →

 September 9, 2014

 What are the best exercises for the desk-bound?
 I have constant knots and aching shoulders from typing and am not sure whether exercising would exacerbate or improve this…